jrmeier/v-code-challenge/README.md

 [ ] PWA - if the go backend isn't running, seemlessely transition to a local storage based solution, and then sync with the backend when it's available again
 [ ] Split the server.go into a proper Go application
 [ ] Add testing for the Go service
-[ ] Better error handling with notifications
+[ ] Better error handling with various alerts to say what went wrong